- Xeno-free, biological functional hydrogel

 Figure 1.
 Bone marrow cells 3D cultured in VitroGel Hydrogel Matrix and Matrigel, a natural Extracellular Matrix (ECM) hydrogel

 The fibroblast-like mouse bone marrow stromal cells (OP9-GFP) were 3D cultured in VitroGel Hydrogel Matrix and Matrigel®, a natural ECM-based hydrogel from Engelbreth-Holm-Swarm murine sarcoma.
-Single cells were homogenously suspended within each hydrogels and both starts to form stretched fibroblast-like structure on day 1.
-The images above shows a clear 3D cellular networking structure formed in both hydrogels on day 7.
+Single cells were homogeneously suspended within each hydrogel and both start to form stretched fibroblast-like structure on day 1.
+The images above show a clear 3D cellular networking structure formed in both hydrogels on day 7.
 Compared to Matrigel, the multiple functional ligands in the VitroGel Hydrogel Matrix promote a stronger cell-matrix interaction, which helps accelerate the cell proliferation and cell-cell communications during the 3D cell culture.